unclexo/client/README.md

 </VirtualHost>
 ```

-What more needs to be done
+What More Needs to Be Done
 --------------------------

-You must set up another repo as you Server API named <a href="https://github.com/unclexo/server">server</a> to make **client** repo work correctly.
+You must set up another repo as your Server API named <a href="https://github.com/unclexo/server">server</a> to make **client** repo work correctly.
 So please <a href="https://github.com/unclexo/server">go over there</a> and set up things as said there.

 License
 -------